 Energy Efficiency Standards

-The Next Generation Energy Act of 2007 amended existing energy conservation law to create an energy efficiency portfolio standard in Minnesota.
+The Next Generation Energy Act of 2007 amended existing energy conservation law to create an energy efficiency resource standard in Minnesota.
 The statutory requirements for energy efficiency savings (referred to as "conservation improvements") are found in Minn.
 Stat.
 216B.241.
+The Energy Conservation and Optimization (ECO) Act, passed and signed into law in 202`1, expanded and modernized the state's EE framework.

 Currently, investor-owned utilities file triennial Conservation Improvement Program(CIP) plans and annual status reports on their CIP performance and compliance from the past year.
-Cooperatives and municipal utilities submit annual plan updates and status reports.
+Cooperatives and municipal utilities submit annual plan updates and status reports, though ECO now allows consumer-owned utilities to submit plans on a three-year basis if they choose to.

-Minnesota requires utilities to file integrated resource plans (IRPs) with the Public Utilities Commission that consider all resources to meet future energy needs including "refurbishing, and constructing utility plant and equipment, buying power generated by other entities, controlling customer loads and implementing customer energy conservation."
+Minnesota Public Utility Commission (PUC) rules require utilities to file integrated resource plans (IRPs) that consider all resources to meet future energy needs including demand-side resources from controlling customer loads and implementing customer energy conservation.
 Plans are filed biennially and must include a 15-year forecast of future energy needs.

 Rate Structures & Incentives